 Chief Executive Officer's review 2

 Chief Financial Officer's review 3

 Risk review 5

 Financial review 31

 Financial statements 41

+Other information for US investors 63

 Chief Executive Officer's review

 Nathan Bostock commented

 "The results for the first half of the year reflect the start of a multi-year investment in our strategic transformation programme, a number of external factors and our prudent approach to risk.
 Our business remains strong, with the further enhancement of our mortgage franchise and increases in our retail and corporate deposits, both important customer loyalty drivers.